robertsoniv/angular-sdk/README.md

 ```

 Specs are used to capture user input when adding a Product to an Order.
 At its simplest, a spec is a name/value pair.
 A spec value may have a price markup or markdown associated with it.
 In more advanced scenarios, specs can drive the product SKU.
 For example, a product may be available in 3 colors and 3 sizes and therefore have a total of 9 SKUs. **The OrderCloud platform will choose the correct SKU based on the user-selected color and size specs**.
-There are three different types of Specs: Text, Selection, and File.
-**Text Specs** are custom text options for a product.
-For example, if you have a pencil (the product), that can have customized text on it, that's what a text spec is for.
-**Selection Specs** are a limited selection of options for a product.
-For example, if your pencil (that product again) can come in green, red, or blue, or with one pre-set slogan or another, that would be a selection spec.
-**File Specs** are when a user can upload a file with something in it to customize a product.
-For example, if that pencil can have a custom logo on it, the user can upload the logo image as a JPG file.

 ## Get a Single Spec